MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-namespaces-overview.md

 A .al file declares a namespace at the beginning of the file, and all objects in the code file belong to that namespace.
 A given object can only belong to one namespace, but the same namespace can be used for multiple .al files, which means for multiple objects.

 When objects are resolved, they're resolved using the closest scope first.
 Therefore, to resolve to a similar named object in a dependent extension, the reference must use a fully qualified name.
-Alternatively, it's possible to define `using` directives to refer external namespaces and avoid fully qualified names for references to objects in those.
+Alternatively, it's possible to define `using` directives to refer external namespaces and avoid fully qualified names for references to objects in those. <!-- check -->

 Nested namespaces allow for better naming of objects than having to express the full structure in the 30 character object name.